fragro/meteor-pubreader/README.md

 #Meteor Port of NLM/NCBI PubReader

+This is a Meteor port of the NLM/NCBI PubReader designed for the Meteorite package system.

+##Usage

 You must include the following code in your project for this to work.

 	Template.pubreader.rendered = function(){